Get your EIN in as fast as 7 business days. Apply now for $49

 Do C-Corps and S-Corps Get Different EINs?

-No -- both C-Corps and S-Corps use the same 9-digit EIN.
-The EIN itself does not indicate your tax election.
-When you first incorporate, the IRS assigns an EIN to your corporation as a C-Corp by default.
-If you later elect S-Corp status by filing Form 2553, you keep the same EIN.
-Approximately 5 million S-Corps and 1.7 million C-Corps file returns annually using their original EINs.
+No. Both C-Corps and S-Corps use the same 9-digit EIN.
+The EIN does not encode your tax election.
+When you incorporate, the IRS assigns an EIN to a C-Corp by default.
+If you later file Form 2553 to elect S-Corp status, you keep the exact same EIN.

 C-Corp vs S-Corp EIN Comparison